-This disruption will catch out many legacy car makers, with the shift skipping the anticipated interim step to hydrogen vehicles, and this page explores will track progress as new brands and Chinese brands steal marker share, and track which, if any, ‘legacy’ car makes survive intact.
+This disruption will catch out many legacy car makers, with the shift skipping the anticipated interim step to hydrogen vehicles.
+This page explores all the factors making it difficult for legacy automakers, and will track major ‘legacy’ brands through the transition to see which, if any, survive, as new brands and Chinese brands gain market share.

-Car makers were ready for a switch to zero emission vehicles, and have been studying them for years.
+Car makers were expecting to be pushed to a switch to zero emission vehicles, and have been studying and making plans for years.
 At COP26, carmakers signed a pledge:

 Together, we will work towards all sales of new cars and vans being zero emission[footnote 2] globally by 2040, and by no later than 2035 in leading markets.COP26 declaration on accelerating the transition to 100% zero emission cars and vans.

-The push towards electric cars is still there, but at a slower speed than the transition to electric cars becoming the most desirable of all cars.
+The climate push towards electric cars is still present, but it is not just one factor making the cars even more desirable, rather than something people suffer because it is the right thing.
+Overall electric cars are rapidly becoming the most desirable of all cars.
 At the current rate, no one will want anything but an electric car well before people are required to buy electric cars.

-The result is moving form a ‘green’ driving disruption, to a new technology disruption, as pace far faster than anticipated, and faster than many legacy automakers can deal with.
+The result is moving from a ‘green’ driving disruption, to a ‘new technology disruption’, at a pace far faster than anticipated, and faster than many legacy automakers can deal with.

 Rewriting History: What is a ‘car’?